 Basic loss per share is calculated by dividing the net loss by the weighted average number of outstanding common shares during the period.
 Diluted per share data includes the dilutive effects of options and restricted stock units.
-Potentially dilutive shares of 571,250 and 1,171,250 at March 31, 2023 and 2022, respectively, consisted of restricted stock units and stock options.
-However, as the Company generated a net loss in 2023 and 2022, all potentially dilutive shares were not reflected in diluted net loss per share because the impact of such instruments was anti-dilutive.
+Potentially dilutive shares of 546,250 and 571,250 at March 31, 2024 and 2023, respectively, consisted of outstanding restricted stock units. and stock options.
+However, since the Company generated a net loss in 2024 and 2023, all potentially dilutive shares were not reflected in diluted net loss per share because the impact of such instruments was anti-dilutive.